QualitativeDataRepository/dvcurator-python/README.md

   * Find or create this under https://data.qdr.syr.edu/dataverseuser.xhtml?selectTab=apiTokenTab (substitute the domain if not using QDR)

 Other parameters are:
 - Dropbox folder: Where the archive will be downloaded and extracted to.
-Usually points to a folder that syncs with Dropbox.
+Usually points to a folder that syncs with Dropbox, but does not necessarily need to be.
 - Repo: Which github repository to post the issues.
-This should be provided without the domain, i.e. in the form `organization|user/repository`, e.g., `QualitativeDataRepository/test-demos`
+This should be provided without the domain, i.e. `QualitativeDataRepository/Project-Curation`
-- Host: Where the dataverse instance is hosted (For QDR: data.qdr.syr.edu)
+- Host: Where the dataverse instance is hosted (For QDR: `data.qdr.syr.edu`)